andrasq/node-qmock/Readme.md

 Change Log
 ----------

+- 0.6.4 - also test with node-v8, experimental server.throw action
 - 0.6.3 - set `stub.called` for sinon compat, fix getMock(Constructor), fix extendWithMocks().getMockSkipConstructor,
           fix mocks when have expects/method/check methods, fix QMock.expects() when mocked has expects() method
 - 0.6.2 - fix extendWithMocks to export all mock methods